-Report any recapture on Schedule E, line 3.
-See Line 3 instructions on page 33 for more information.
+Report any recapture on the Credit Recapture Schedule IN-CR, and Schedule 4, line 3, Recapture of certain Indiana offset credits.
+See instructions on page 29 for more information.

 Hoosier Business Investment Credit 820

 This credit is for qualified investments, which include the purchase of new telecommunications, production, manufacturing, fabrication, processing, refining or finishing equipment.
 Owners of pass-through entities such as S corporations, partnerships, limited liability companies, etc., are eligible for this credit.